iteratec/kcwarden/docs/auditors/clients.md

 ## ClientWithDefaultOfflineAccessScope

-TODO Check if this is correct, as offline tokens also require refresh tokens to be enabled in the client. => Check implementation and description, make them correct and consistent.

-This auditor warns against clients that include the `offline_access` scope in their default client scopes within Keycloak.
+This auditor warns against clients that include the `offline_access` scope in their default client scopes within Keycloak, and that have refresh tokens enabled.
 The `offline_access` scope grants the use of offline tokens, which are an extended and more potent form of refresh tokens.
 Offline tokens maintain user login sessions for extended periods, often lasting several months, and are typically utilized by native applications (e.g., mobile apps) or for server-to-server connections that require access to a user's account in the user's absence.

 While offline tokens are beneficial for certain use cases, their inclusion as a default scope for clients that do not require such extended access poses a significant security risk.
 If an offline token is compromised, it could allow an